nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 ### Write a resume

 There are countless resources out there on writing a good resume, as well as templates you can repurpose.
 Keep a main copy of your resume and then customize it for each employer.
 Don’t just submit the same resume to every job.
-IMHO don’t submit more than one page if you’re not applying for an academic position, though there are those who will debate me.
+And don’t submit more than one page if you’re not applying for an academic position, though there are those who will debate this.
 Think of your resume as a big ass business card.
 You want it to be something that is easy to read and sells the best of you.
 It’s your 8.5 x 11 (or A4) elevator pitch.

-### Create a cover letter template
+### Write a cover letter

 Write a boilerplate cover letter that you can adapt to each job.
 Your cover letter should be 3 or 4 paragraphs, but no more, and one page max.
 This is a standard outline: